A dynamical proof of Matui's absorption theorem: The absorption theorem

 Denote by $h_n$ the number of atoms of $\mcA_n$.
 We pick an exhaustive sequence $(\mcB_n,\Gamma_n)$ of finite unit systems for $(X,\Gamma)$; for all $n$ we view $\mcB_n$ as a $\sim_\Gamma$-partition so that the $\mcB_n$- and $\Gamma_n$-orbits of every atom of $\mcB_n$ coincide.

 We also assume that for any $n$ there are more than $h_n$ distinct $\mcB_n$-orbits (which may be achieved by cutting them if necessary).
-Denoting by $k_n$ the number of atoms of $\mcB_n$, we may also ensure that every $\mcB_{n+1}$-orbit contains more than $(k_n+1)h_{n+1}$ disjoint fragments of every $\mcB_n$-orbit and that $k_{n} \ge n h_{n+1}$.
+Denoting by $k_n$ the number of atoms of $\mcB_n$, we may also ensure (because $\Gamma$ acts minimally) that every $\mcB_{n+1}$-orbit contains more than $(k_n+1)h_{n+1}$ disjoint fragments of every $\mcB_n$-orbit and that $k_{n} \ge n h_{n+1}$.